 Your appeal request must include the following information:

 If you do not plan to appeal, you can request an installment agreement to prevent future IRS collection attempts.

 Hiring a tax professional to help prepare your offer in compromise increases the chances that your offer will be accepted.
 Find a trustworthy, qualified firm online with Solvable.
-We’ll ask a few questions about your tax debt and match you with vetted tax relief agencies.
+We’ll ask a few questions about your back taxes and match you with vetted back tax assistance agencies.
 Help is on the way!